2022 Judging Panel

 Ivy has extensive expertise in handling international clients and resolving issues arising from different regulatory regimes.
 Her clients include many reputable listed companies, multinational corporates and conglomerates, financial institutions and fund houses.

-Ivy was shortlisted for Euromoney Asia Women in Business Law Awards in 2019 and 2020, and is named one of the leading Capital Markets practitioners in Hong Kong.
+Ivy was shortlisted for Euromoney Asia Women in Business Law Awards from 2019 to 2021, and is named one of the leading Capital Markets practitioners in Hong Kong.
 She has been quoted and interviewed by international media and journals including Bloomberg, The Wall Street Journal, The Economist and Reuters.

 She also serves as the Hong Kong lead partner of Baker McKenzie’s BakerWomen Committee and is a member of the Firm’s Junior Lawyer Committee.